 Phospholipids — especially phosphatidylcholine (PC).
 Consider that at birth up to 90 percent of cellular membranes are made up of PC.
 As humans age, the percentage of PC in their cellular membranes can decrease to about 10 percent.
 This is why many supplement for life with this essential phospholipid.
 Phospholipid membranes provide protection from chemicals and pathogens that mess with the necessary life functions that take place within each cell.
 These membranes are subject to constant attack from free radicals (oxidants), pathogens, and toxins.

-One of the most common sources of phospholipids is lecithin, which appears naturally in foods like egg yolks, soy beans, sunflower seeds and rapeseeds.
+One of the most common sources of phospholipids is lecithin, which appears naturally in foods like egg yolks, soybeans, sunflower seeds and rapeseed.

 Flavonoids are very important in the detox process.
-One particular flavoniod, phlorizidin, found in apples, helps your body produce bile.
 Here is a good chart for the best foods sources of flavonoids by their five subgroups:

 |Turnip greens||Chili peppers||Cranberries|